• Facebook

 INGREDIENTS

 Making buttermilk is so easy!
-All you have to do is add acidic ingredient to the milk and let it sit for 5-10 minutes.
+All you have to do is add an acidic ingredient to the milk and let it sit for 5-10 minutes.
 Stir and use right away.

 • Milk